carpentries/instructor-training/_episodes/08-motivation.md

 they will persist with the lesson.

 Imagine a graph whose axes are labelled "mean time to master" and "usefulness once mastered".
-Everything that is quick to master, and immediately useful should ideally be taught first;
+Tasks that are quick to master and immediately useful should ideally be taught first;
 things in the opposite corner
 that are time-consuming to learn and have little near-term application should be avoided in our workshops.